 Melatonin is generally regarded as safe with few to no side effects.
-Due to the risk of daytime sleepiness, though, anyone taking melatonin should use caution when driving until they know how it affects them.
+Due to the risk of daytime sleepiness, anyone taking melatonin should use caution when driving until they know how it affects them.

-St. John’s Wort.
 While there’s no specific evidence that St. John’s wort is helpful in treating fibromyalgia, this herb is often used in treating depression, and depression is commonly associated with fibromyalgia.

 St John’s wort is usually well tolerated.
 The most common side effects are stomach upset, skin reactions, and fatigue.
-St. John’s wort should not be mixed with antidepressants and can cause interactions with many types of drugs.
+St. John’s wort should not be mixed with antidepressants, and it can cause interactions with many types of drugs.

-Although some researchers believe that SAM-e may alter mood and increase restful sleep, current studies do not appear to show any benefit of SAM-e over placebo in reducing the number of tender points or in alleviating depression with fibromyalgia.
+Although some researchers believe that SAM-e may alter mood and increase restful sleep, current studies do not appear to show any benefit of SAM-e over placebo in reducing the number of tender points or alleviating depression with fibromyalgia.
 Additional study is needed to confirm these findings.

-Results showed more significant symptom improvements in the group that took L-carnitine than in the group that took a placebo.
-The researchers concluded that while more studies are warranted, L-carnitine may provide pain relief and improvement in the general and mental health of patients with fibromyalgia.
+Results showed more significant symptom improvements in the group that took L-carnitine than in the control group that took a placebo.
+The researchers concluded that while more studies are warranted, L-carnitine may provide pain relief and improve the general and mental health of patients with fibromyalgia.